ImranGreat1/the_complete_javascript_course/04 Advanced Javascript Objects and Functions/01_theory.md

 - arrays
 - Dates
 - objects
-- Number, String, Boolean wrappers etc.
+- Number, String, and Boolean wrappers etc.

-Almost everything in Javascript is an object in Javascript, that is what makes the language unique and different from other popular programming languages, like python, Java, C++ etc.
+Almost everything in Javascript is an object, that is what makes the language unique and different from other popular programming languages, like python, Java, C++ etc.
 Objects are not just for storing data which is what we previously only use them for.
 Object are use also for complex stuff under the surface.